bbtheo/bbtheo/README.md

 ## Currently

 - Creating a new GPU backend for dplyr
-- Writing my DS thesis on how CNN can catch fraud by looking at transaction pictures
+- Writing my DS thesis on how to catch fraud by using Tabular foudnation models

 <!---
 bbtheo/bbtheo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.